 This is Edinburgh’s oldest neighbourhood, it dates back to medieval times and the small streets are lined with wool shops, pubs and historical monuments, and many reformation-era buildings.
 The aforementioned Royal Mile makes up a large part of the Old Town, and it has been given the name ‘Old Town’ to differentiate it from the neighbouring Georgian New Town.

-It would be easy to believe you have stepped back in time whilst wandering around this historic centre.
+It would be easy to believe you have stepped back in time whilst wandering around this historic centre when visiting Scotland.
 There are some more obvious standout attractions, namely the castle getting top billing, but there are also some less well known or overlooked activities and sights well worth trying in this corner of this spellbindingly beautiful city.

 Some things we would really recommend trying out are the quirky exhibition at Camera Obscura, the fascinating Surgeon’s Hall Museums and the beautiful Canongate Kirk church.